Temporary and Student Employment

 All temporary employees must take a 31-Day break-in-service after 11 months of continuous employment (this is 31 consecutive unpaid calendar days).

 Employees do not have to wait for the end of the 11 months to take their break

-End date must be reflected on the PPA
+End date must be reflected on the hiring proposals

-The new PPA will have their return date as their start date
+The new hiring proposal will have their return date as their start date

 Student (non-work study) and temporary employees must submit a timesheet based on FSU's time entry procedures and deadlines (not applicable for monthly/flat rate/one-time payments).
 All flat-rate employees will be paid the entire amount for the month, regardless of their start date of that month.